 4) Claims to guarantee you an MC

 If a platform is able to guarantee you a MC online before your consultation or without a consultation, it is likely that the MC issued is not valid.
-To ensure that your MC is valid, it must be issued by a SMC registered doctor after a medical consult.
+To ensure that your MC is valid, it must be issued by a SMC registered doctor after sound clinical judgement has been made from a medical consult.

 5) Non – transparent pricing